brianjamesquinn1/dotfiles/vim-tips.md

 ctl-t   : jump up/out from tag stack (location before jumping to a tag) ctl-w } : open tag in preview window ctl-w z : close preview window
-][      : move to next closing brace in column 0 (good for navitgating functions) []      : move to previous closing brace in column 0

 # Modifiers #
 Capitalization : often reverses direction of movement (n vs N) !              : reverses the direction of a split pane

+# Uncommon #
+[{      : move to beginning of code block
+]}      : move to end of code block
+][      : move to next closing brace in column 0 (good for navitgating functions) []      : move to previous closing brace in column 0